samuelships/instagram-cli/README.md

 # Instagram Cli Tool
-A php cli based program that perform handy repetitve instagram actions.
+A php cli based program that performs handy repetitve instagram actions.
 It directly talks to the instagram server without the need for an api.

 # Motivation
 I definatley needed to stop wasting time on the gram!
 My actions were repeatitive so i automated it 🤖.